 It comprises eleven chapters in which different Christian therapists present how they treated hard cases from real stories.
-The first chapter is devoted to the idea of the sufficiency of Scripture and how the Bible can be sued in every single situation no matter how difficult it is.
+The first chapter is devoted to the idea of the sufficiency of Scripture and how the Bible can be sued in every single situation no matter how difficult it may be.

 This book is written from a professional counseling perspective rather than from a pastoral perspective, but the Bible is present everywhere in this book.
 However, pastors may find this book very useful and you will learn more about real cases, as people in our churches might be suffering similar experiences right now.
-This book will equip you, pastors, with a better understanding about hard cases and how reframe them for a better understanding.
+This book will equip you, pastors, with a better understanding about how to handle the hard cases and how to reframe them for a better understanding.

 Thanks for visiting the blog.
 See you soon

 Thanks to B&H publishing for providing the author with a copy of this book.